hmans/shader-composer/packages/shader-composer/README.md

 I want to wait for things to stabilize some more before sitting down to write documentation.
 For the time being, please take a look at the [examples provided within this repository](https://github.com/hmans/shader-composer/tree/main/apps/examples/src/examples).
 (Or open them in a [CodeSandbox](https://codesandbox.io/p/github/hmans/shader-composer)!)

-#### Does this reimplement Three's built-in materials?
+#### Does this reimplement Three.js's built-in materials?

-No, but you can inject your custom shader trees into Three's build-in materials through `CustomShaderMaterialMaster` and [three-custom-shader-material].
+No, but you can inject your custom shaders created with this library into Three.js's built-in materials through the provided `CustomShaderMaterialMaster` and [three-custom-shader-material].
+And of course you can also just use it with `THREE.ShaderMaterial` like you would with any other custom shader.

 #### Does this work with WebGPU, WebGL, ...?